Vasectomy the facts possible complications or side effects.

-Vasectomy In Sydney awareness on why to get the snip and why a little more conversation can mean a lot more action.
+Sydney vasectomy FAQ.
+Awareness on why to get the snip and why a little more conversation can mean a lot more action.
 It’s time to get informed.
+Vasectomy the facts

-A lot of men worry that a vasectomy will lead to a reduction in sexual performance or desire – not surprising really when in some cultures they use the same word for vasectomy and castration!
-But it can actually improve your sex life because of the peace-of-mind it brings.
-Having a vasectomy is liberating – imagine never having to worry about unwanted pregnancies again.
+Vasectomy the facts.
+Many men worry that a vasectomy will lead to a reduction in sexual performance or desire – not really surprising when in some cultures vasectomy and castration are the same word!
+The peace-of-mind can actually improve your sex life.
+Having a vasectomy is liberating – Imagine never having to worry about unwanted pregnancies again.
 Instead of frantically rummaging through the bathroom cabinet for a condom, hoping that the mood won’t pass, you can do it whenever you like!

-Having a vasectomy does not affect your hormones, ejaculation or orgasm.
-There’s no noticeable change in what your semen looks like, what it smells like, even what it tastes like.
+FAQ does a vasectomy affect your hormones, ejaculation or orgasm.
+There’s no noticeable change in what your semen looks or smells like, even what it tastes like.
 You will still have erections and produce the same amount of semen.
 The only difference is that the semen won’t contain sperm, as instead of traveling out of your penis, they will be naturally reabsorbed by the body.